 If errors are found, you will see the following message:

-Restart your computer to repair file system.
-You can restart right away or schedule the error fixing on next restart.
+Restart your computer to repair the file system.
+You can restart right away or schedule the error fixing on the next restart.

 When I clicked on Show Details, the Event Viewer sprang to life, showing me the relevant log.

-In Windows 8, Microsoft has made the Disk Error detection and correction of file system errors less intrusive, so that users can carry on working at their computers without worrying about such error.
+In Windows 11/10, Microsoft has made the Disk Error detection and correction of file system errors less intrusive so that users can carry on working on their computers without worrying about such error.